hpenne/smallrand/readme.md

 Security
 --------

-`SmallRng` uses Xoshiro256++ (a.k.a. `SmallRng`) which is a predictable RNG.
+`SmallRng` uses Xoshiro256++ which is a predictable RNG.
 An attacker that is able to observe its output will be able to calculate its internal state and predict its output, which means that it is not cryptographically secure.
 It has this in common with other algorithms of similar size and complexity, like PCG and Wyrand.

 `StdRng` uses the ChaCha crypto algorithm with 12 rounds.
+Current thinking seems to be that 8 rounds is sufficient ([Too Much Crypto](https://eprint.iacr.org/2019/1492.pdf)), but 12 currently used for extra security margin.
-This algorithm well respected and is currently unbroken, and is as such not predictable.
+This algorithm is well respected and is currently unbroken, and is as such not predictable.
 It can likely be used to implement random generators that are cryptographically secure in practice, but please note that no guarantees of any kind are made that this particular implementation is cryptographically secure.

-Also note that for a random generator implementation to be certified as cryptographically secure, it needs to be implemented according to NIST SP 800-90A.
+Also note that for a random generator implementation to be certifiable as cryptographically secure, it needs to be implemented according to NIST SP 800-90A.
 ChaCha is not one of the approved algorithms allowed by NIST SP 800-90A.